Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the Vera Rubin Observatory: Gravitational lensing theory and phenomenology

-We predict the rates and properties of gravitationally lensed GWs and their electromagnetic counterparts as a function of gravitational lens magnification.
+We predict the rates and properties of gravitationally lensed GWs and their EM counterparts as a function of gravitational lens magnification.
 As discussed in Section~\ref{sec:lensing:versus}, this is the least model-dependent approach to predicting the ensemble of lensed detections that are feasible with GW detectors and wide-field optical telescopes at the current time.
 In particular, we side-step the challenge of solving the lens equation (Equation~\ref{eqn:lensequation}) and the requirement to assume a form for the deflection potential that this would entail.
 The main advantage of our approach, beyond computational speed, is that not assuming anything about the structure of the lens population means that our predictions are not biased to any type of lens and are thus relevant across the full range of lens mass ($10^{12}\lesssim M_{200}\lesssim10^{15}\,\rm M_\odot$; \citealt{Robertson2020}).
-This is further supported by the fact that several independent teams agree on the optical depth to lens magnificaton integrated over the whole population of lenses to within a factor $\lesssim2$ (Section~\ref{sec:lensing:odsl}), which is small compared with other theoretical uncertainties.
-The main disadvantage of our approach is that the efficiency of multiple image production at low lens magnification ($2\lesssim\mu\lesssim10$) depends on lens mass, with individual galaxy-scale lenses (relatively steep density profiles) being more efficient than group- and cluster-scale lenses (relatively shallow density profiles) at low magnification.
-Care is therefore needed when interpreting our predictions at low magnification, because some of the predicted magnified detections will be single images.
+The main disadvantage is that the efficiency of multiple image production at low lens magnification ($2<\mu\lesssim10$) depends on lens mass, with individual galaxy-scale lenses (relatively steep density profiles) being more efficient than group- and cluster-scale lenses (relatively shallow density profiles) at low magnification.
+Care is therefore needed at $\mu\lesssim10$, because some of the predicted magnified detections will be single images.